manymetrics/manymetrics/README.md

 | Kinesis | $0.015 per hour <sup>[2]</sup> | $10.8 | $10.8 | $10.8 |
 | Total | | $11.9 | $21.8 | $120.8 |

-1. It assumes that 10,000 messages are processed in roughly 1 min by Spark in Lambda.
+1. Assumes that 10,000 messages are processed in roughly 1 min by Spark in Lambda.
-2. One shard of provisioned Kinesis.
-More shards might be required for spiky workloads.
+2. One shard of provisioned Kinesis, more shards might be required for spiky workloads.